ovatto/agw-lambda-proxy/README.md

 }
 ```

-Error's message will be included in the response body in the "message"
+Error message will be included in the response body in the "message"
 attribute.
+The response body contains also a direct link to CloudWatch Logs for
+this request.
+Returning the log link can be disabled by setting value **false**
+for key **cloudWatchLogLinks** in the generator options.

 ## License